 - Center all text in the title block.
-Set the title itself in 14 point Times Roman bold, and the byline and authors’ affiliations in 12 point Times Roman (normal weight).
-These properties are set by the templates (template.tex and cinctemplate.dot); don’t change them.
+Set the title itself in 14-point Times New Roman bold, and the byline and authors’ affiliations in 12-point Times New Roman (normal weight).
+These properties are set by the templates (template.tex and cinctemplate.dot); do not change them.

 - The title should match that of your abstract.
 It should fit on one line if possible, and should not exceed two lines at most.
-Avoid the use of acronyms, and do not end the title with a full stop (period).
-Use mixed case, capitalizing the first word and all nouns, pronouns, adjectives, verbs, and adverbs, but generally not articles, conjunctions, and short prepositions.
+Limit the use of acronyms, and do not end the title with a full stop (period).
+Use mixed case, capitalizing the first word and all nouns, pronouns, adjectives, verbs, and adverbs, but generally not articles, conjunctions, and short prepositions (2 or 3 characters).

-- When listing the authors’ affiliations, include the city, state or province (if applicable), and country of each institution, but omit details such as the street addresses, box numbers, and postal codes (zip codes) from the title block.
+- When listing the authors’ affiliations, include the city, state or province (if applicable), and country of each institution, but omit details such as the street addresses, box numbers, and postal codes (zip codes) from the title block as well as the name of the corresponding author.
 A full postal address and an email address for correspondence should be included at the end of the last page of your paper.